CiviCraft-Development/civicraft-wiki/docs/server/policies/procedures/reporting-mgmt.md

-# Reporting Staff
+# Reporting Management

 ## Submit Report
 ### Behaviors to Report
-We hold staff members to the same rules that players are held to.
+We hold members of server management to the same rules that players are held to.
+In addition to this, server management has additional standards they are expected to meet when interacting with players.

 :::tip Breaking laws is a different thing

-If a staff member breaks the law, the justice does not fall into our hands!
-Staff are free to participate in the criminal roleplay side of the server and should not be reported through the staff report process for breaking laws.
+If a member of management breaks the law, the justice does not fall into our hands!
+They are free to participate in the criminal roleplay side of the server and should not be reported through the management report process for breaking laws.
 Visit the courts or a law office for that!

 :::
 ## Discuss the Report
+The report will be discussed with both the

+## Investigation

 ## Outcome
 The outcome of the report will
 ## Notes